cs3398-romulans-fromrouterspace/CS3398-Romulans-S2019/README.md

     such as delete member or move a member to a different team.
 Kendra was not able to get this functionally in this sprint as it is a huge learning curve, having never worked with Ruby.
 For the next sprint Kendra will work on adding functionally to this button.

 Austin:
     Modified the previous groupcode for the admin in team_sort/app/controllers/groups_controllers.rb for generating group codes.
 This allowed us to remove unwanted symbols and only have upper/lower-case letters and numbers to only be included in the generated code.
 While the learning curve was great, it was simple to implement a random generator for ruby.
-For the next sprint, Austin will be generating error messages with invalid group inputs.
+Austin's sprint was completed successfully.
+For the next sprint, Austin will be generating error messages with invalid groupcode inputs.

 Hollie:
 	Modified html in team_sort/app/views/registrations/new.html.erb to add password requirements for user registration.
 Password requirements are currently only 6-character minimum.
 Requirements are now shown to user upon registration.